sophia1000/Sophias-item-and-weapon-pickup-systems-for-vrchat/README.md

 # Sophia's-Item-And-Weapon-System
 based of of red's / vrlabs [contact trackers system](https://github.com/VRLabs/Contact-Tracker).
 This is a system for vrchat that allows others to grab and manipulate a object or weapon on your avatar as though it was a part of the world.

-# prerequisites please have imporeted first
+# Prerequisites Please Have Imporeted First
 [VRLabs Avatar 3.0 manager](https://github.com/VRLabs/Avatars-3.0-Manager) to merge fx layers

 If you dont already have Final Ik download [VRLabs FinalIK stub](https://github.com/VRLabs/Final-IK-Stub) it will let you upload the system to your avatar even if you dont have final ik but you will only be able to test in unity if you have the full final ik